-Digitalization is a growing phenomenon that affects business strategies, structures, and processes, and has potential benefits for performance (Truant & Broccardo, 2021).
+Digitalization is a growing phenomenon that affects business strategies, structures, and processes and has potential benefits for performance (Truant & Broccardo, 2021).
 The continuous change that the digitalization of things is bringing along is having a major impact on the workforce at various levels such as rationalization, knowledge, performance, efficiency, skill set, etc. (Ulrike, Katrin, Nina, Andreas & Christian, 2018).
-Digital learning platforms can improve the company’s internal education by hosting tailored trainings and development programmes for employees and leaders, where they can attend the training in alignment with their work schedules, matched with their self-pacing and choice of topic.
-These new training methods support the acquisition of skills based on the strategies the organisations follow.
+Digital learning platforms can improve the company’s internal education by hosting tailored trainings and development programs for employees and leaders, where they can attend the training in alignment with their work schedules, matched with their self-pacing and choice of topic.
+These new training methods support the acquisition of skills based on the strategies the organizations follow.
 However, this on the contrary, demands the employees to be able to continuously learn to be able to keep up with the advancements of technology and avoid rationalization in the long run (Ulrike, et al., 2018).

 Information and Communication Technology

-Wheelwright and Clark (2018) refers to ICT as software applications that captures, manipulates and allows access to information, hardware that helps run installed applications and telecommunication devices and networks that facilitate transfer of information within an organisation and beyond.
+Wheelwright and Clark (2018) refers to ICT as software applications that capture, manipulates and allow access to information, hardware that helps run installed applications and telecommunication devices and networks that facilitate the transfer of information within an organization and beyond.
 ICT refers to a wide range of computerized technologies that enable communication and the electronic capturing, processing, and transmission of information.
 These technologies include products and services such as desktop computers, laptops, hand-held devices, wired or wireless intranet, business productivity software, data storage and security, network security etc. (Ashrafi. & Murtaza, 2018).

 Information and Communication Technology and Employee Performance

-ICT has been considered as an important factor that increases productivity especially when investing into R&D, organisation assets, and employees (Yu, 2021).
-In the same way, some research found that using ICT enables us to operate more efficiency, reduce cost, and increase competitiveness at workplace (Tusubira & Mulira, 2004; Yu, 2021).
+ICT has been considered as an important factor that increases productivity especially when investing into R&D, organization assets, and employees (Yu, 2021).
+In the same way, some research found that using ICT enables us to operate more efficiency, reduce cost, and increase competitiveness at the workplace (Tusubira & Mulira, 2004; Yu, 2021).
 For example, employees can easily share their working know-how, skills, and knowledge with co-workers (Madden & Jones, 2008; Yu, 2021), and improve capability to solve problems by using ICT (Yu, 2021).
-Typically, Internet which is commonly used ICT SW in workplace allows for making the foundation of an inspiring work environment that positively influences workers´ motivations that share the preferences of their firm.
-Likewise, the utilisation of technology and the internet has helped flexible working, allowing family members flexibility with work hours (Casey, 2012).
+Typically, the Internet which is commonly used ICT SW in the workplace allows for making the foundation of an inspiring work environment that positively influences workers´ motivations that share the preferences of their firm.
+Likewise, the utilization of technology and the internet has helped flexible working, allowing family members flexibility with work hours (Casey, 2012).

 EMPIRICAL REVIEW

-Fatima (2022) investigated the relationship between digital transformation and employee readiness as well as to job performance and to investigate the role employee readiness and job satisfaction play in the relationship between job performance and digital transformation.
+Fatima (2022) investigated the relationship between digital transformation and employee readiness as well as to job performance and investigated the role employee readiness and job satisfaction play in the relationship between job performance and digital transformation.
 The study used a quantitative analysis by using a questionnaire distributed to employees working in different sectors in Lebanon asking them about digital transformation, about their readiness, and how this might affect their job performance and satisfaction.
 An SPSS was used to test the relationships between digital transformation, employee readiness, job satisfaction, and job performance.
 The findings in this study have supported the hypotheses.
-The study revealed that digital transformation has a positive relationship with job performance and showed that employee readiness plays a role as a mediator, which helped in the relationship between digital transformation and job performance as well as adding job satisfaction as a second mediator which showed a successful relationship between it and digital transformation and job performance.
+The study revealed that digital transformation has a positive relationship with job performance.
+It showed that employee readiness plays a role as a mediator, which helped in the relationship between digital transformation and job performance as well as adding job satisfaction as a second mediator, which showed a successful relationship between it and digital transformation and job performance.